-The UK legislation known as “TUPE” ((Transfer of Undertakings (Protection of Employment) Regulations 2006) provides employment rights to employees when their employer changes as result of a transfer of an undertaking.
+The UK legislation known as “TUPE” ((Transfer of Undertakings (Protection of Employment) Regulations 2006) provides employment rights to employees when their employer changes from one entity (the “Transferor”) to another (the “Transferee”) as result of a transfer of an undertaking or where there is a change in service provider in relation to activities that employees have been carrying out.

-They implement the European Community Acquired Rights Directive (71/187/EEC, as amended by directive 98/50 EC and consolidated in 2001/23/EC).
-Therefore it is not just the UK that has to implement the Acquired Rights Directive (“ARD”).
-ALL European countries have to introduce legislation to implement ARD.
+TUPE implements the European Community Acquired Rights Directive (71/187/EEC, as amended by directive 98/50 EC and consolidated in 2001/23/EC), which ALL EU Member States were required to introduce legislation to implement.

 The law on whether TUPE applies is complex but, in broad terms, TUPE applies to “relevant transfers”, which will occur when:

-“Service provision changes” concern relationships between contractors and the clients who hire their services.
-Examples include contracts to provide such labour intensive services as IT support, office cleaning, workplace catering, security guarding, and refuse collection.
+“Service provision changes” concern relationships between contractors and the clients who hire their services, and occur where activities are outsourced or are brought back in house, or where there is a change in the contractor engaged to perform those activities.
+Examples of the types of activities in which service provision changes can be common include those under contracts to provide labour intensive services such as IT support, office cleaning, workplace catering, security guarding, and refuse collection.

 The following is a summary of the types of practical issues that purchasing businesses must consider before transfer: